 The municipality of Amsterdam should not regulate from top-down, but be a part of the market and have an open role.
 Responsibilities can be building a digital quality standard, bringing together all variables and knowledge about the existing built environment.
 They can provide a platform in which all stakeholders communicate with each other to gain insight in each other’s existing initiatives and efforts.
 Also: they should define clear goals and standards in their policies, trying to inspire and giving an example to the market.
 All these roles combined should push the industry towards more circularity and stimulate demand for these solutions.

 How important is this research for the municipality?

 It gives the municipality of Amsterdam a guideline for their new policies and future plans.
 Hopefully, some of it will be used to implement a new vision or plan and bring parties more often together to cooperate.

 Could you give students some advice on finding an interesting and meaningful topic and how to do a complex research like you did?

-Talk to professors and teachers, they have the most knowledge of which organisations exist and who to contact.
-Sometimes you can even help the professor with a research or problem, a capita selecta can be a lot of things and is flexible in execution.
-It can take some time to set up but it creates a lot of freedom in comparison with a normal course.
+Talk to professors and teachers, they have the most knowledge of which organizations exist and who to contact.
+Sometimes you can even help a professor with a research or problem, a capita selecta can be a lot of things and is flexible in execution.
+It can take some time to set it up but it creates a lot of freedom as compared to a normal course.
 My main motivation to undertake this project was to experience a more practical research and to understand how it is to work on your own as preparation for my thesis.